nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed task list.
 * The index **must be a positive integer** 1, 2, 3, ...

+Examples:
+- `unmark 1` unmarks task 1 as not completed yet.

 ### 3.4 Assignment Commands

 #### 3.4.1 Assigning a Task to a Person: `assign`